stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Horizontally discontinuous function spaces and fields over them will not need colouring so PSyclone does not perform it.
-If such attempt is made, PSyclone will raise a ``Generation Error`` in the **Dynamo0p3ColourTrans** transformation (see :ref:`dynamo0.3-api-transformations` for more details on transformations).
+If such attempt is made, PSyclone will raise a ``Generation Error`` in the **Dynamo0p3ColourTrans** transformation (see :ref:`lfric-api-transformations` for more details on transformations).
 An example of fields iterating over a discontinuous function space ``Wtheta`` is given in ``examples/lfric/eg9``, with the ``GH_READWRITE`` access descriptor denoting an update to the relevant